Victa727/wats1030-manipulating-text/README.md

 * Play Tetris in Emacs.
 Add a screenshot of you playing Tetris in Emacs to this repository (possibly using SCP to transfer the file, or uploading the file in another way).
 * How do you turn on line numbering in Vi?
 Emacs?
+  FOR VI:
+  Press the Esc key if you are currently in insert or append mode.
+Press : (the colon).
+The cursor should reappear at the lower left corner of the screen next to a : prompt.
+Enter the following command: set number.
+A column of sequential line numbers will then appear at the left side of the screen.

+  FOR emacs:
+  M -x linum-mode

 * Explore the Emacs file browser mode.
 Describe how it works here.